 Welcome to the Welsh Beekeepers’ Association (WBKA) website, we hope you find your visit enjoyable and informative.

-Individual (Direct) Membership of the WBKA is possible, but most of the 1,650 membership are indirect members, in that they belong to one of the nineteen local independent beekeeping associations.
+Individual (Direct) Membership of the WBKA is possible, normally for orginisations, institutions and business, but most of the 1,650 membership are indirect members, in that they belong to one of the nineteen local independent beekeeping associations.
 An Application Form to become a member of the WBKA may be downloaded from the 'Information Station'.
 You can locate and find out more about your local association here .

 A proportion of the fee paid by a member of an association goes towards the operating costs of the WBKA and also to providing third party and product liability insurance negotiated by the WBKA on behalf of its members.

 Wales is a bilingual nation where the presence of both languages can be seen and heard and are the subject of pride and strength to all.
 WBKA wishes to promote bilingualism where possible and practicable.